erlang/otp/erts/emulator/internal_doc/beam_makeops.md

 Y register in question.

-If there is a garbage collection before the result is stored, the stack will move and if the `d` operand refered to a Y register, the pointer will no longer be valid.
+If there is a garbage collection before the result is stored, the stack will move and if the `d` operand referred to a Y register, the pointer will no longer be valid.
 (Y registers are stored on the stack.)